 10. Popular Fishing Seasons

 Anna Maria Island offers year round fishing with many different open seasons available.
 In additional to line fishing Florida Spiny Lobster Season and Stone Crab season are highly anticipated on Anna Maria Island.

 Fishing on Anna Maria Island?
 Obey the fishing laws.
 Employ safe boating and angling practices.
 Respect the wildlife and have a great time!

 Looking for a boat friendly Anna Maria Island vacation rental home?
 Island Real Estate has got you covered!
-Follow the link to the Island Real Estate list of Boat Access properties here.
+Click here for a list of properties available for rent here.